 Practically, the PRS is calibrated so that shifts statistically equivalent to $n\delta$ cases per risk category signal a transition from acceptable to partial discrepancy.
 Similarly, shifts statistically equivalent to $nM\delta$ cases per risk category mark the shift from partial to full discrepancy.
-While $n\delta$ and $nM\delta$ provide easy reference points, actual deviations vary across categories -- some shifts less, others more -- necessitating a statistical procedure to assess overall resemblance.
+While $n\delta$ and $nM\delta$ provide easy reference points, actual deviations vary across categories --- some shifts less, others more --- necessitating a statistical procedure to assess overall resemblance.

+{A universal alternative is to compute $\delta$ using a uniform reference, i.e., setting $\bm{p}_0 = (1/B, \ldots, 1/B)$ solely for the purpose of defining $\delta$, while still using the actual $\bm{p}_0$ when evaluating the PRS statistic.
+This approach can be useful when a fixed benchmark is desired across portfolios, but may distort the interpretation of shift sizes, especially when some $p_{0,j}$ are small.
+In such cases, common in portfolios with small sample sizes or high concentration risk, the uniform threshold can misrepresent meaningful deviations.}

-{The sensitivity parameters $\alpha_1$ and $\alpha_2$ should be chosen based on the organization's desired balance between stickiness and responsiveness, ensuring consistent control over decision boundaries across monitoring regions -- lower values prioritize model continuity while higher values lead to increased sensitivity to population shifts.
-Additionally, while $M$ and $c$ can be tailored to each portfolio being monitored, a more robust approach -- one that mitigates the risk of cherry-picking results -- is to fix these parameters across all portfolios, as $\delta$ already accounts for sample size considerations.
+{The sensitivity parameters $\alpha_1$ and $\alpha_2$ should be chosen based on the organization's desired balance between under- and overreaction, ensuring consistent control over decision boundaries across monitoring regions: lower values prioritize model continuity, while higher values lead to increased sensitivity to population shifts. {Practitioners should caution against choosing excessively large values for $\alpha_1$ and $\alpha_2$ which may cause the intermediate monitoring region $\mathcal{R}_2$ to shrink or disappear entirely if the decision boundaries overlap. {Our findings suggest that values in the range $[0.01,0.2]$ generally yield stable results, though a trade-off may be necessary if {greater sensitivity} is required in one direction or the other.
+Furthermore, setting excessively large $ M $ can distort the framework by shifting the {critical values} too far apart, undermining the reliability of monitoring decisions.} Additionally, while $M$ and $c$ can be tailored to each portfolio being monitored, a more robust approach --- one that mitigates the risk of cherry-picking results --- is to fix these parameters across all portfolios, as $\delta$ already accounts for sample size considerations.